derekju/FoodTrucksNearMe/README.md

 Server is written in PHP.
 No PHP framework was used as I self organized the code in the traditional way that I like organizing my PHP projects.
 A config file is used to specify global defines as well as sets up the project autoloader to lazy load classes as needed.
 Ajax endpoints are in the /ajax folder.
 All classes are in the /includes folder and each class is abstracted out to do only what it needs to do.

 I chose PHP since it's the language that I am most familiar with and have the most experience with.
-Though I would most likely choose node.js as a close second as I am a fan of using more Javascript.
+Though I would most likely choose node.js as a close second as I am a fan of using more Javascript and the non-blocking nature of it because of the dependence on external REST endpoints.

 Client is using Backbone.js to organize the code.
 At first I built the client in my own way (see /webapps/static/js/application.js) but I decided to go back and learn Backbone.js instead and found it quite pleasant and easy to use.